It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

-While Kraepelin went on to define catatonia as a type of insane illness, both he and Bleuler recognized that the syndrome could be found in different types of psychosis.
+While Kraepelin went on to define catatonia as a type of insane illness, both he and Bleuler recognized that the syndrome could be found in different kinds of psychosis.

-Other physicians increasingly identified catatonia as a medical condition that occurs in many settings.
+Other physicians increasingly identified catatonia as a medical condition in many settings.

-The next major development toward a modern understanding of catatonia came as more physicians recognized its association with affective disorders.
+The subsequent significant development toward a modern understanding of catatonia came as more physicians recognized its association with affective disorders.

-In 1913, Kirby had reported clear cases of catatonia in patients with manic depressive illness, and Kleist’s early work supported the notion of association of catatonism with mood disorders.
+In 1913, Kirby had reported clear cases of catatonia in patients with manic depressive illness, and Kleist’s early work supported the notion of association of catatonic with mood disorders.

 Once again, this progress in informing our modern knowledge of catatonia, specifically its common association with affective disease, was left relatively unnoticed, probably overshadowed by interest in infectious diseases that affect the brain.

 These conditions could confuse the inexperienced clinician by the nature and severity of your psychomotor symptoms.
-The first prospective studies revealed that untreated catatonia had a high mortality rate in a variety of settings.
+The first prospective studies revealed that untreated catatonia had a high mortality rate in various settings.

-Despite the evolutionary consensus that catatonic syndromes are often associated with medical illnesses, physicians in the psychoanalytic school remained focused on analytic explanations.
+Despite the evolutionary consensus that catatonic syndromes are often associated with medical illnesses, physicians in the psychoanalytic school remained focused on rational explanations.

 Rigorous medical examinations were often neglected.
-A review of the analytical literature reveals case reports of catatonia, but few scientific studies.
-The consideration of catatonia as a defense mechanism with sensorimotor regression was a probable psychoanalytic interpretation.
+A review of the analytical literature reveals case reports of catatonia but few scientific studies.
+Considering catatonia as a defense mechanism with sensorimotor regression was a probable psychoanalytic interpretation.

 The analytical concepts of catatonia were practically impossible to confirm.
 Not surprisingly, early psychoanalysts had difficulty treating catatonia.